vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/Az.RecoveryServices.md

 Operation to remove a protection container.

 ### [Remove-AzRecoveryServicesReplicationProtectionContainerMapping](Remove-AzRecoveryServicesReplicationProtectionContainerMapping.md)
-The operation to delete or remove a protection container mapping.
+The operation to  purge(force delete) a protection container mapping.

 ### [Remove-AzRecoveryServicesReplicationRecoveryPlan](Remove-AzRecoveryServicesReplicationRecoveryPlan.md)
 Delete a recovery plan.